-There is an accessible toilet in the nearby Moorish Restaurant, a few doors down the street, whose proprietor has agreed that anyone in the Arts Centre is welcome to use this when they are open.
+There is an accessible toilet in the nearby Coljan Restaurant, a few doors down the street, whose proprietor has agreed that anyone in the Arts Centre is welcome to use this when they are open.
 Across the street from this is a public disabled toilet accessible with a Radar key.

 The main hall where most performances happen has various areas where people in wheelchairs can sit, with good visibility of the stage/screen.
 Please let us know in advance if possible by emailing firstname.lastname@example.org if you’re coming and need a space to be reserved.

 Where Ashburton Arts is organising a performance, a free ticket is available for a personal assistant if required.
 Please email email@example.com in advance if this is required.
-(We will ask other promoters to offer this as well – see below).

-The studio upstairs is reached by a carpeted staircase, 1m wide with 20 steps (18cm each).
+The Studio upstairs is reached by a carpeted staircase, 1m wide with 20 steps (18cm high each).
 There are two of these staircases – one on each side of the building.
 They are mirror images of each other, and they both have a decent handrail on one side (so if someone has one good arm, they can ascend one staircase, and descend the other one, using the same arm to steady themselves).
 There is currently no lift to the first floor.

 Tickets for most shows are available in advance at wegottickets.com/ashburtonarts.
 A 10% non-refundable booking fee is added.
 WeGotTickets provides us with an extremely good and helpful service, so we think the 10% charge is very good value.
 After booking there, you will be sent a confirmation email.
 If this doesn’t arrive, please check your spam folder as they sometimes get caught by these filters.